Diesel Engines in Collierville

 How Do Diesel Engines Work?

 There isn't much of a difference between gasoline and diesel engines.
 Both are types of internal combustion engines designed to change chemical energy into mechanical energy.
 In all combustible engines, energy is created to move pistons back and forth within cylinders.
-The moving pistons causes the crankshaft to turn.
+The moving pistons cause the crankshaft to turn.
 The wheels of the car begin to move.

 Small combustions power both diesel and gasoline engines.
 There is a difference, however, in how those explosions occur.
 Gasoline engines mix fuel with air that is then compressed by pistons and ignited by sparks.
 Diesel engines compress the air first and then inject the fuel.
 Because air becomes hotter when it is compressed, the process of compression creates the spark.